 If you learn that you have CKD, there are many resources to help you manage it.
 In many cases, kidney failure can be prevented or delayed through early detection and proper treatment of underlying diseases, such as diabetes and high blood pressure.
 You can also help delay the progression of kidney disease by:

-For people who are ready to consider dialysis treatment options, read more about how DaVita can help you make the transition.
-Our physician partners and personalized care team will work with you to identify the treatment options to better fit your lifestyle.
+For people who are ready to consider dialysis treatment options, use the Find a Kidney Doctor tool.
+Your doctor will work with you to identify the treatment options to better fit your lifestyle.